MyUNiDAYS/unidays-javascript/README.md

 Once you have access to this transaction information, create a UnidaysTracking object, providing the [mandatory parameters](#mandatory-parameters) as arguments `new UnidaysTracking(partnerId, currency, transactionId, code)` and call `.createScriptUrl(args...)`, where the `args` are the transaction details you have contractually agreed to send to UNiDAYS.

+Note: The `args` passed into `createScriptUrl()` must all the present and in the correct order, as per the example below.
+If a value is unknown/inessential, pass `null` or `0`.

 #### Return

 A URL will be returned to you which can be used to call the API.
 If successful a response with a status code of 200 OK will be returned.
 This will only work with `GET` requests.